yegor256/blog/_drafts/_usa.md

 ## It is Insanely Correct ...
 Not

-You have to expect Social Justice Warriors to be everywhere: amongst your co-workers, gym buddies, close friends, employers, and employees.
+You have to expect Social Justice Warriors to be everywhere: among your co-workers, gym buddies, close friends, employers, and employees.
 You have to be constantly on alert.
 You can't say "blacks" or "chicks," you have to remember that they are "Afro-Americans" and "ladies."
-You can't joke about gays, immigrants, homeless, women, mexicans, and many other "categories."
+You can't joke about gays, immigrants, homeless, women, Mexicans, and many other "categories."
 Well, you can, but be prepared to get into trouble, which you may [never]({% pst 2018/nov/2018-11-13-bigotry %}) resolve.